 Disney Vacation Club, commonly known as DVC, is a vacation ownership (or timeshare) program that provides members with a cost-effective way to enjoy Disney vacations, virtually guaranteeing DVC owners with Disney vacations for life (or for as long as they are owners).

-On the DVC website, Disney explains that membership begins when you purchase a deeded real estate interest in a Disney Vacation Club Resort.
-Real estate interest is represented by an annual allotment of vacation points.
+Disney explains that membership begins when you purchase a deeded real estate interest in a Disney Vacation Club Resort on the DVC website.
+An annual allotment of vacation points represents real estate interest.
 These vacation points can be used on a variety of room types, from studios to three-bedroom villas, making it easy for DVC owners to customize their Disney vacations at Disney Vacation Club Resorts, as well as over 4,000 other vacation destinations worldwide.

 When you purchase DVC points directly from Disney, you can use them at other Disney hotels, Disney Cruise Line, and Adventures by Disney vacations.